fredcw/theme-config/README.md

 Script should configure the theme according to the arguments passed to it and the theme should be in the parent directory of the directory containing the script.

-The theme name should be taken as the name of the current parent directory of the directory containing the config script.
+The theme name, for the purposes of values in `index.theme`, should be taken as the name of the current parent directory of the directory containing the config script.

 Any unrecognised arguments should be ignored.